CheeseCake87/flask-imp/README.md

 def create_app():
     main = Flask(__name__)
     fl.init_app(main)

     fl.app_config("app_config.toml")
+    fl.register_structure_folder("structures")

     fl.import_builtins("routes")
     fl.import_builtins("another/folder/template_filters")

     fl.import_blueprints("blueprints")
     fl.import_apis("api")

+    # optional: you can specify a global model folder below, or add a model folder to each Blueprint or Api...
+    # ...or both, I suppose.
+    fl.models_folder("models")

 # ~~~ other create app things

 ```

+.models_folder() loads model files and classes into the apps config under current_app.config["models"] setting this
+in the app __init__.py is optional, and can be set in Blueprint config files if you would rather keep your models
+attached to your Blueprints.

-.app_config() loads Flask env vars, database settings and email
+.app_config() loads Flask env vars, database settings and email settings from a
-settings from a specified toml file that sits in the app root folder
+specified toml file that sits in the app root folder.

+.register_structure_folder() registers a cut down Blueprint that will be added to the template folder lookups.

 .import_builtins() imports basically app level routes that use @current_app.whatever, this
 can be used to import routes and template_filters for jinja as shown.

+.import_blueprints() and .import_apis() look in the folder passed in for Blueprint modules and registers them in
+Flask.
+This also includes model files by adding models_folder to the Blueprint config.
 ```
 main/blueprints/example/app_config.toml :
 ```